 2. Spread of individual observations around their own group means.

-If the first kind of spread is much larger than the second, the groups look more separated than ordinary within-group fluctuation would usually create.
+If the first kind of spread is much larger than the second, the groups look more separated than ordinary within-group fluctuation would create.
+That ratio of "signal" (between-group spread) to "noise" (within-group spread) is exactly what F=MSB/MSWF = MS_B / MS_W measures, which is why the formula holds together.

-Suppose a teacher wants to compare three study methods using quiz scores:
+Suppose a teacher compares three study methods using quiz scores:

 1. Method A: 7272, 7474, 7676